cole-busa/uav-flight-pathing/README.md

 ## Try it out!

 If you want to try it for yourself, you can download this repository and open it with Unity 2022.3.12f1.
+Simply press the play button in the top middle and it will start running.
 The default settings are 30 x 30 grid with 1 max iteration and graphics turned on.
 This allows you to see all the scenarios play out one after the other.
 If you want to collect the data yourself or see how I did it, simply change it to a 50 x 50 grid with 100 max iterations and graphics off.
 Let it play out and eventually the average moves will be printed to console.
 Thank you for reading this far and checking out my project! :grin: